walter5138/hue_ble_bash/README.md

-This is a linux project to controll Philips Hue Bluetooth color and white bulbs using:
+This is a linux project controlling Philips Hue Bluetooth color and white bulbs using:
 - Bluez
 - Dbus
 - Bash